mozilla/infosec.mozilla.org/docs/guidelines/aws_security.md

 # CloudTrail

-CloudTrail logs enable infosec to perform incident response when an account has been compromised.
+CloudTrail logs enable the security team to perform incident response when an account has been compromised.

 ## Use the Mozilla Secure CloudTrail Storage System